Celebrating Over 75 Years of Serving Nevada’s Legal, Business, Government, and Civic Communities

 • Represented Nevada operations of global restaurant group in Rule 23 class action for alleged failure to comply with Nevada’s daily overtime requirements, successfully negotiating class settlement at mediation

-• Litigated action involving gender discrimination, Equal Pay Act, and breach of contract claims brought by former financial executive of multi-national manufacturing company, negotiating settlement for fraction of multi-million dollar demand
+• Litigated action involving gender discrimination, Equal Pay Act, and breach of contract claims brought by former financial executive of multi-national manufacturing company; negotiated settlement for fraction of multi-million dollar demand

 • Obtained dismissal of complaint for trademark infringement and cybersquatting claims against California business client based on lack of personal jurisdiction in Nevada federal court

-• Successfully briefed Nevada Supreme Court in appeal involving work product confidentiality where expert is de-designated, resulting in published Nevada Supreme Court opinion (McClendon v.
+• Successfully briefed Nevada Supreme Court in appeal involving work product confidentiality where expert was de-designated, resulting in published Nevada Supreme Court opinion (McClendon v.
 Collins, 132 Nev.
 Adv.
 Op.
 28 (2016))

 • Successfully briefed U.S. Court of Appeals for the D.C.
-Circuit in appeal involving termination of engineer for refusing to comply with procedure for mandatory respirator fitting, obtaining reversal of the NLRB’s decision that hotel and casino client’s personnel actions violated the NLRA
+Circuit in appeal involving termination of engineer for refusing to comply with procedure for mandatory respirator fitting; obtained reversal of the NLRB’s decision that hotel and casino client’s personnel actions violated the NLRA

 Awards and Recognition